Disney World Moderate Resort Rankings

 On the other hand, Gran Destino towering in the distance is a blight on the rest of the resort.
 This boxy, Vegas-style hotel aimed at conventioneers is definitely at-odds with the rest of the resort’s theming, and doesn’t belong at Coronado Springs.
 (Others who rank Coronado Springs low feel the convention clientele drags down the atmosphere; we disagree, but it’s a common enough complaint to warrant listing it here.)

 With Gran Destino now open, our position on Coronado Springs Resort is that you should stay in that tower–if it appeals to you–or at a different resort entirely.
-More than anything else, themed design is what separates Walt Disney World resorts from the competition.
-In that regard, Gran Destino too huge of a blow to the rest of Coronado Springs to ignore.
+This isn’t to say that the outlying buildings are bad (there’s actually a lot we love about them), but they’re not good enough to overcome the staunch competition posed by the other Moderate Resorts.

 4. Disney’s Port Orleans Resort – Riverside